Canada’s vaccine agreements: A strategy to cover all bases

 The APAs have the obligations of a contract, while being structured to allow flexibility given uncertainties around the development of new vaccines.
 Essentially, they allow for the purchase of something that doesn’t yet exist.

-When these agreements were signed, it was not known which vaccine candidates would go on to receive regulatory approvals, and if so, when that would be.
+When these agreements were signed, it was not known which vaccine candidates would go on to receive Health Canada authorization, and if so, when that would be.
 As well, production capacity and supply chains were still being developed.
 All of these unknowns meant that it was impossible to establish detailed delivery schedules.
 Instead, the agreements include quarterly delivery targets.

 Each company had its own negotiating strategy and different demands and pricing per dose depending on the investments made in research, manufacturing and supply logistics, which added to the complexity of landing agreements.
 As a common element, all agreements required initial investments with the vaccine manufacturers to support vaccine development, testing and at-risk manufacturing.